 Using the toilet (standard)

 - 10. Turn the bowl to the desired position with the lid closed and using both hands. - 11.
 To activate the control panel, press the flush-button once.
-The control panel display will stay activated for bought from Thetford dealerships.
+The control panel display will stay activated for

 Optional features